 - V10-inspired suspension design with a lower link-mounted shock

-- 76 to 76.8-degree seat tube angle optimizes pedaling efficiency
+- Steep seat tube angle optimizes pedaling efficiency

-- Carbon frame is light and stiff, with a smaller price tag
+- Carbon C frame is durable and stiff, with a smaller price than CC

 - Protective shuttle guard, downtube guards, and chainstay protector keeps things safe and quiet